eralpkor/Random-Quote-Machine/README.md

 # random-quote-machine

-This is Free Code Camp project that generates quotes using APIs and to make GET requests using the $.ajax method in jQuery.
+This is Free Code Camp project that generates random quotes using APIs and to make GET requests using the $.ajax method in jQuery.